Hemanthbugata/DevSecOps-Project/README.md

 **Phase 3: CI/CD Setup**

 1. **Install Jenkins for Automation:**
-    - Install Jenkins on the EC2 instance to automate deployment:
+    - Install Jenkins on the VM instance to automate deployment:
     Install Java

     ```bash